 How To Get Purple Ombre Hair At Home

 If you have dark hair, you will need to pre-lighten your hair before you can dye it purple.
-Here’s a step-by-step tutorial that will tell you how to go about bleaching and coloring your hair to achieve the purple ombre look.
+Here’s a step-by-step tutorial that will tell you how to go about bleaching and coloring your hair, without needing the help of a hair stylist, to achieve the purple ombre look.

 You Will Need